jordanbrauer/lighthouse/BACKPORT.md

 * use collection polyfill to provide functionality that we (Dealsix) are missing
 * call `iterator_to_array` on node lists that for whatever reason are not properly casted to array by collection polyfill

+## GraphQL Controller

+* remove DI for event dispatcher and comment out calls to event dispatching
+* construct request from `app` instead of DI through method arguments

+## Routes

+* switch default method for route additions from `addRoute` to `match` (`addRoute` missing from Laravel 4.2)

+## Pipeline

+* add polyfill for laravel 5 pipeline implementation